-STCs can currently be traded for a fixed price of $40 per certificate, though their value may vary depending on supply and demand.
+STC prices can vary but are typically in the range of $15 to $40 per certificate.
+Their value may vary depending on supply and demand.
 The small print of the STC scheme is fairly complicated, so consult your retailer or check the Office of the Renewable Energy Regulator (ORER) for more information on how it works.
 The ORER site has calculators to help you estimate how many STCs a given system will be eligible for, and a guide to approximate STC prices.

 Government rebates can apply when you install a solar or heat pump hot water system.
 Not all households will be eligible.
 For more information on rebates and other incentives, go to the Federal Government's Living Greener website, or contact your state government energy authority.